 Financial assets measured at FVPL include financial assets management intends to sell in the short term and any derivative financial instrument that is not designated as a hedging instrument in a hedge relationship.
 Financial assets measured at FVPL are carried at fair value in the consolidated statements of financial position with changes in fair value recognized in other income or expense in the consolidated statements of loss.
-The Company does not measure any financial assets at FVPL.
+The Company measures its cash and cash equivalents, and its investments at FVPL.